5

 3

-Here's an easy shell script I wrote to implement multiple desktops (tested on High Sierra and Mojave).
+Here's an easy shell script I wrote to implement multiple desktops (tested up to Sonoma).
 It does require root permissions to initially configure and works nicely when mapped to "hot keys" using Automator.

 The only downside I've found is that you'll have to create an alias on the Finder sidebar to the folder containing the desktops, since the old "Desktop" Finder alias will only point to desktop1.